bhillmann/mice5992-2017/tutorials/mct-v2/README.md

 ## MiCE 5992 Tutorial: MCT study

 ### Background
-In this tutorial we will take first steps at analyzing the MCT study data.
+In this tutorial we will learn how to filter and collapse tables for custom analysis.

 ### Setup
 1. Connect to MSI